 Replenishing engine oil: If the oil level is low, or at lowest mark, add recommended oil to the upper dipstick mark.

-• When adding engine oil, use the same brand and same grade oil.
+When adding engine oil, use the same brand and same grade oil.
 Be careful not to mix dust and water when adding the engine oil.
+If the oil over flows, wipe it up with rag.